Project-Prism/Prism-OS/README.md

 # Prism OS
 ###### <small>Last updated 9/8/2021  |  Project started sometime in May 2021</small>
+Have any problems?
+Found a bug?
+Just want to chat?
+[Join the discord](https://discord.gg/DdERgtGmF6)!

 Prism OS is a [Cosmos](https://github.com/CosmosOS/Cosmos) based operating system developed with C#.
 The operating system is wrapped around an easy to navigate graphical user interface and includes core functionalities such as a filesystem and networking.
 Prism OS also comes with a [custom scripting language](https://github.com/Project-Prism/Hexi) that allows for easier interaction with the system within the OS itself*.